-\ Dickson Main Campus non-campus sites include the following locations: Ashland City, Clarksville Nursing, Franklin, and Advanced Manufacturing Campus (formerly the Green Sustainable Energy Campus).
+Dickson Main Campus non-campus sites include the following locations: Franklin and Advanced Manufacturing Campus (formerly the Green Sustainable Energy Campus).
 Locations designated as 'non-campus' sites do not have public property as defined by the 2016 edition of the U.S. Dept. of Education's Handbook for Campus Safety and Security Reporting.
-The following locations have closed: Clarksville Nursing - August 2013, Ashland City Nursing - December 2016.